AJWest22/MS4/README.md

 ## **Testing**

 To test the code in this project, a mixture of external code validators and the in built testing framework of Django was used.
-For the HTML, CSS and JavaScript, external validators were used to proof read the code and check it, while for the Python code, the Django tetsing framework was used.
+For the HTML, CSS and JavaScript, external validators were used to proof read the code and check it.
+The in-built Django tetsing framework was originally going to be used along with PyTest, but due to continuous difficulties using these, the decision was taken to rely on validators and auto testing.

 ### HTML Validation
    - The code was validated using NU HTML Validator and displayed some errors about the default html5 document layout, and a few missing attributes.